 Specifically, this Action Analysis Workshop Facilitation Guide for Women & Girls was used to engage women and girls from the refugee community in the 'meaning making' process of data analysis.
 While designed for use with qualitative data, this process can be applied to analyze quantitative data as well.
-This guide emphasizes participation in reviewing and analyzing the data by sharing back the preliminary findings and recommendations collected and organized thematically; asking if the findings resonate with the participants and reflect the conversations they had; and inviting further input and revision; and prioritizing recommendations arising from the findings, for dissemination to policymakers, researchers, and practitioners.
+This guide emphasizes participation in reviewing and analyzing the data by sharing back the preliminary findings and recommendations collected

-The Global Women's Institute The george washington university
+The Global Women's Institute